IngmarLudwig/HalfedgeCNN/README.md

 ### Change Segmentation Base
 Three different segmentation bases are available: edge based, half-edge based, and face based.
 For edge based segmentation the --segmentation_base parameter has to be set to "edge_based", for halfedge based segmentation to "half_edge_based", and for face based segmentation to "face_based".

+# Acknowledgments

+This code is based on a modification of the code of [MeshCNN](https://ranahanocka.github.io/MeshCNN/).